weel/android-gradle-presentation/README.md

 **Notice**: This requires that you run `npm install` to download and install dependencies.

-Run `npm run-script mkpdf` and look for the slides.pdf file.
+Run `grunt pdfify` and look for the slides.pdf file.

 ## Changes in this fork